-Heel pain is one of the most common foot problems among patients seen regularly by a podiatrists in NYC.
-If you’re experiencing heel pain, you typically feel pain beneath your heel, along the connective tissue called the plantar fascia.
-This is a ribbon that runs from your heel to the bottom of your foot; it provides arch support.
-Plantar fasciitis is the medical condition when you have problems with this connective tissue.
+Heel pain is one of the most common foot problems among patients seen regularly by podiatrist in NYC.
+If you are experiencing heel pain, the pain is often beneath your heel.
+The reason the bottom of the heel commonly becomes painful is due to its attachment to a band of tough tissue, referred to as the plantar fascia.
+This band of tissue runs from your heel to the bottom of your forefoot and provides arch support.
+Plantar fasciitis is a medical condition when you have inflammation of this connective tissue.

 Playing Through Heel Pain

 Of the 26 bones in your foot, the heel bone (called the calcaneus) is the largest.
 The heel functions to give support to the weight of your body.
 When you run, walk or jump, your heel absorbs the impact of the foot coming into contact with the ground.
-The heel also propels you forward with the next stride when you’re running.
+Thus it is important to ensure your heel is healthy and pain-free.

 Heel Pain Causes